Empirical AI safety research

 5,470 evaluations | 8 models | 4 domains | 5-point pressure gradient

 A 5-level pressure gradient (G1: no instruction, to G5: shutdown threat) reveals the relationship is not a gradient but a cliff.
-The entire drop occurs between G2 ("try to answer") and G3 ("do not say I don't know") — a single instruction type causes 26-34pp collapse.
+The entire drop occurs between G2 ("try to answer") and G3 ("do not say I don't know").
+A single instruction type causes 26-34pp collapse.
 Escalating to threats (G4, G5) adds almost nothing beyond G3.
 Multi-turn escalation (FITD) adds zero (p=0.82).
 Architecture family predicts which models are immune (Claude, GPT-4o), which are vulnerable (everyone else).

 Study 3